Quotes on Cyber-everything

 A lot of what is is referred to as AI in products today is not, it is machine learning.

-The five ingredients with which every AI is made are chips, code, data, connections, and electricity; all five of these ingredients are vulnerable to abuse for selfish ends.
+The five ingredients with which every AI is made are chips, code, data, connections, and electricity; all five of these ingredients are vulnerable to damage or abuse for selfish ends.

 Quotes on Technology Risks